khaledghobashy/uraeus_smbd/README.md

 And thats it for the symbolic domain.
+The full script can be found [here](/examples/scripts/fourbar/fourbar.py).